 - Special packages

-- When to visit: best times and periods
+- When to visit: opening hours and best times

 - Opening hours